eemeli/yaml/src/ast/README.md

 }

 class Alias extends Node {
-  // rawValue will contain the * prefix, followed by the anchor
+  // rawValue will contain the anchor without the * prefix
   type: 'ALIAS'
 }